M.S. in Nurse Anesthesia

-The program provides the student with a curriculum that includes formal and informal instruction in scientific principles, clinical practice and professional growth opportunities.
-Core values upheld by all members of this community include academic excellence, professionalism and personal integrity, responsibility and compassion.
-A shared sense of responsibility exists between the faculty and the student to reach the goal of becoming a Nurse Anesthetist.
+The program provides the student with a curriculum that includes instruction in scientific principles and clinical practice with professional growth opportunities.
+Core values upheld by all members of this community include academic excellence, professionalism, personal integrity, responsibility, and compassion.